pdesrochers01/MachineLearningPlan/README.md

 1. Document what we have learned.

 # Prepare the Data
-*Notes:*
-- We should always work on copies of the data (keep the original dataset intact).
-- We must write functions for all data transformations we apply, for these reasons:
+*Notes: We should always work on copies of the data (keep the original dataset intact) and write functions for all data transformations*
-  - So we can easily prepare the data the next time we get a fresh dataset
-  - So we can apply these transformations in future projects
-  - To clean and prepare the test set
-  - To clean and prepare new data instances once our solution is live
-  - To make it easy to treat our preparation choices as hyperparameters*
 1. Data cleaning:
     - Fix or remove outliers.
     - Fill in missing values (e.g., with zero, mean, median, etc.) or drop their rows (or columns).